dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 10.md

 (i.e., targeting C# 10 or earlier with net6.0 or earlier).
 However, the attribute should not have an effect in that context, and that is now fixed.

-Code that previously did not report any errors in C# 10 or older with net6.0 or older can now fail to compile:
+Code that previously did not report any errors in C# 10 or earlier with net6.0 or earlier can now fail to compile:

 ```cs
 using System.Diagnostics.CodeAnalysis;